Actipro/WPF-Controls/Documentation/topics/themes/troubleshooting.md

 ## ListView Controls are Displaying Items Incorrectly

 The native WPF `ListView` control comes in two forms.
-In it's simplest form, it acts just like a `ListBox`, which is its base class.
+In its simplest form, it acts just like a `ListBox`, which is its base class.
 To display tabular data, a `ListView` can be assigned a `GridView` which contains one or more column definitions.
 Our native theme support for the `ListView` is limited to this latter form, due to the style extensibility of the `ListView`.

 Therefore, in cases where a `ListView` is being used without an associated `GridView` would need to be replaced with an instance of `ListBox`.
 There should be no loss of functionality by making this change.